OpenID Connect Authorization Code flow for upfront permissions¶

 The grant is a JWT token that can be validated as follows:

-- In the BankID with Biometrics OIDC configuration (as mentioned here) get the Grant JWK set from the URI pointed to by the
+- In the BankID with biometrics OIDC configuration (as mentioned here) get the Grant JWK set from the URI pointed to by the

 jwks_uri_grants